-If you drive your car or other vehicle for business purposes, you can take a mileage deduction of 53.5 cents for every mile you drive for work in 2017 (54 cents per mile for 2016).
-Here is everything you need to know in order to get the most out of your mileage write off.
+If you use your personal car or other vehicles for business purposes, you can take a mileage deduction of 53.5 cents for every mile you drive for work in 2017.
+Here is everything you need to know in order to get the most out of your business mileage write off.

 Tags: Mileage Deduction

 If you drive a personal vehicle for business, you have two options for deducting your vehicle expenses.
 You can use the standard mileage rate or you can use the actual expense method.

 Which is better?
 As with most things when it comes to taxes … it depends.
 Let’s dive into using the standard mileage rate vs actual vehicle expenses.